lxndr-reset-learning/security-web-auth/README.md

-# Spring Security In-Memory Authentication Project
+# Spring Security In-Database Authentication Project

 This is a Java-based Spring MVC project learning that uses the Spring Security module to secure web applications.
 It utilizes in-memory user authentication, including role-based access.